XEN Gel Stent

 The XEN® Gel Stent is a surgical implant designed to lower

-high eye pressure in open-angle glaucoma patients where previous surgical treatment has failed and/or medications alone were insufficient (also known as refractory glaucoma).
+high eye pressure in open-angle glaucoma patients where previous surgical treatment has failed and/or medications alone was insufficient (also known as refractory glaucoma).

 How does the XEN® Gel Stent work?